-Validating and troubleshooting the acquisition and activation paths where it happens the most.
-One should try to identify certain patterns in this; for instance do certain types of users (e.g. mobile / desktop platform users) have higher drop-off rates than others?
+The primary objective of validating and troubleshooting the acquisition and activation paths is to make sure enough traffic is driven to keep the learning cycle running.
+Examining the possible flaws in the process allows the entrepreneur to find out where the users drop off the acquisition / activation funnel if they do - and more importantly, where it happens the most.
+One should try to identify certain patterns in this; for instance, do certain types of users (e.g. mobile / desktop platform users) have higher drop-off rates than others?
 When the problematic user groups have been specified, the next step is to extract a list of users that experienced the most failures at particular steps in the funnel and contact them.
 Only by reaching out to them and finding out why this happened, needed correcting operations can be done and the errors fixed.